orbitalquark/textadept/docs/api.md

 Parameters:

 - *filename*:  Optional path to the file to compile.
-The default value is the current file's filename.

 <a id="textadept.run.goto_error"></a>
 #### `textadept.run.goto_error`(*location*)